‘Shazam!’ Sequel Has Been Confirmed With Original Screenwriter Henry Gayden

-DC Comics and Warner Bros. latest film Shazam! won over the box office in its opening weekend, as reported by Variety.
-The film’s lighter-hearted tone than the rest of the DC Extended Universe (DCEU) resonated with audiences resulting in a 93% score on Rotten Tomatoes.
+Shazam!, the latest film of DC Comics and Warner Bros., won over the box office in its opening weekend, as reported by Variety.
+The film’s lighter-hearted tone than the rest of the DC Extended Universe (DCEU) resonated with audiences resulting in a 93 percent score on Rotten Tomatoes.
 And with only one weekend under its belt, the sequel has already been confirmed, as reported by The Wrap, with the original screenwriter returning as well.

-Shazam! adapts the comic book story about a young boy being chosen to serve as the champion for an ancient wizard, while an evil power hungry man tries to usurp the same power.
-The movie has been long in development and stars Asher Angel as the young Billy Batson, and Djimon Hounsou as the Wizard who grants him his powers.
+Shazam! adapts the comic book story about a young boy being chosen to serve as the champion for an ancient wizard, while an evil power-hungry man tries to usurp the same power.
+The movie has been long in development and stars Asher Angel as the young Billy Batson and Djimon Hounsou as the Wizard who grants him his powers.
 Upon getting his powers, young Batson transforms into the grown-up superhero Shazam, played by Zachary Levi.

 The movie reflects a much drastic change in tone than the other DCEU movies, focusing more on a more light-hearted approach, along with a story that’s not all doom and gloom, and charming performances by all involved.
 Shazam! has been directed by Adam F. Sandberg (Annabelle: Creation) and written by Henry Gayden (Earth To Echo).